 You may remember one Pipeline blast.
 It is said that a Logic Bomb triggered off certain series of events that led to overheating that resulted in a historic, non-nuclear blast.

 A logic bomb, as evident by its name, is based on a condition being met.
 You must have programmed using the IF-THEN-ELSE parameters as a kid.
-Logic bomb is the same – except that, the person using the software does not know that something “UNEXPECTED” will happen in case a certain condition is met.
-A known example of logic bombs was deletion of employee database when an employee was fired (that is, when the record containing his information was deleted).
-I cannot recall the exact instance (Name of company, employee etc.) but am sure you can find more information about it on the Internet.
+A logic bomb is the same – except that, the person using the software does not know that something “UNEXPECTED” will happen in case a certain condition is met.
+A known example of logic bombs was the deletion of the employee database when an employee was fired (that is, when the record containing his information was deleted).
+I cannot recall the exact instance (Name of company, employee, etc.) but am sure you can find more information about it on the Internet.